-The main lines (rail and ties) must be of dark grey color (we recommend Tamiya XF-63 German Grey).
+The main line (rail and ties) must be of dark grey color (we recommend Tamiya XF-63 German Grey).
 Ballast must be of middle grey color (we recommend ASOA Diabas N scale nr.
 1409).

-All other track work and tracks on americaN industries modules should resemble track maintained to a lesser degree than the main line.
+All other track work should resemble track maintained to a lesser degree than the main line.
 Rail and ties should be colored in brown.
 Colors called "rust" are normally way too red and therefore are not to be used!